apache/pulsar/site/docs/1.18/applications/WebSocket.md

 tags: [websocket, nodejs, python]
 ---

-Pulsar's [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) API is meant to provide a simple way to interact with Pulsar using languages outside the Java Virtual Machine (JVM).
-Through WebSockets you can publish and consume messages and use all the features available in the [Java client library](../JavaClient).
+Pulsar's [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) API is meant to provide a simple way to interact with Pulsar using languages that do not have an official [client library](../../getting-started/Clients).
+Through WebSockets you can publish and consume messages and use all the features available in the [Java](../JavaClient), [Python](../PythonClient), and [C++](../CppClient) client libraries.

 {% include admonition.html type="success" content="You can use Pulsar's WebSocket API with any WebSocket client library.
 See examples for Python and Node.js [below](#client-examples)." %}